vhetet/vuejs-testing-rate-data/README.md

 # TODO

-* validate that the action is working properly and update it to push to master directly??
-* Check why is creates that merge commit?
-* Check that the cron job is triggered properly.
+* push to a separate branch do that is does not mess up master and fill up the history?
-* Remove the trigger on PR once the rest is validated
+* fix the script for the world data
-* squash all the 'test commit' I used to configure actions?
+* rename all those things to make more sense.
+It's a timy bit confusing